Yanan-Wang-cs/ClonedPerson/README.md

 # ClonedPerson
-This project contains the ClonedPerson dataset and code described in our paper "[Cloning Outfits from Real-World Images to 3D Characters for Generalizable Person Re-Identification]()".
+This is the official repository for the ClonedPerson project, which contains the ClonedPerson dataset and code described in our paper "[Cloning Outfits from Real-World Images to 3D Characters for Generalizable Person Re-Identification]()".

 <p align="center"><img width=700 src="/img/irregular.png"></p>
 <p align="center">Fig. 1.
 Examples of 3D characters in ClonedPerson.</p>